SolarDebris/writeups/README.md

 # writeups
-A collection of writeups for challenges that I've done that I thought were interesting
+A collection of writeups for challenges that I've done that I thought were interesting or will get to later. (famous last words)